RefracDevelopment/SimpleAnnounce/README.md

 ## Normal Installation

-If you are not a developer, you can download BungeeStaffChat or SimpleStaffChat for free [BungeeStaffChat](https://www.spigotmc.org/resources/91883/) or [SimpleStaffChat](https://www.spigotmc.org/resources/91882/)!
+If you are not a developer, you can download [BungeeAnnounce](https://www.spigotmc.org/resources/91883/) or [SimpleAnnounce](https://www.spigotmc.org/resources/91882/) for free!

 ## License
 License information can be found in the [LICENSE](LICENSE) file.